raaidarshad/dbdeclare/docs/guide/roles.md

 Take a look at the class docstrings for more detail, like an explanation of the `__init__` args, the various methods defined, what classes it inherits from, and more. `Role` is unique amongst the entities because you can only grant privileges _to_ a role.
-We'll go into more detail when we discuss grants, but roles store the defined grants and call all the granted target entity `grant` methods to actually execute grants.
+We'll go into more detail when we discuss grants, but roles store the declared grants and call all the granted target entity `grant` methods to actually execute grants.
 Point being, `Role` is unique and it is worth taking a look at the source code.